About the Court's Appellate Jurisdiction

 Settling the content of the appeal book

 Before the hearing of the appeal the content of the appeal book must be determined and prepared in accordance with any practice note issued by the Court.
-Where the parties require assistance, an appointment to settle the appeal papers with a registrar may be necessary.
-The registrar may also seek information about the likely duration of the hearing and determine the number of copies of the appeal books to be filed by a fixed date.
-Parties should make themselves familiar with Practice Note App 2 and the Example Appeal Book Indexes (rtf - 610.5 kb).
+Where the parties require assistance, an appointment to settle the appeal papers with a judicial registrar may be necessary.
+The judicial registrar may also seek information about the likely duration of the hearing and determine the number of copies of the appeal books to be filed by a fixed date.
+Parties should make themselves familiar with Practice Note App 2 and the eBooks Practice Note.

 A notice of appeal attracts the prescribed fee for appeals.
 A setting down fee is also payable when the matter is listed for hearing.
 In some cases, daily hearing fees will also be payable.